beamable/UnrealSDK/README.md

 1. Open the generated `.sln` file in your IDE (e.g., Visual Studio, Rider...).
 2. Perform a Clean build of the Editor target.
 3. Run the `BeamableUnreal` Project and in the editor, go to Project Settings → Beamable Core → Beamable Environment and verify it’s set to `BeamProdEnv`.
-4. Sign in to your Beamable account in the Beamable Window.

 !!! warning "Clean Up Sample Realms"
 If you are using your own organization (the one you’ll use to ship your game) to test any of these samples, don’t forget to delete the test realms when you’re finished exploring!

+# Copy Realm Content

+1. After Signin in your account, you will need to run the command `dotnet beam content replace-local --from DE_1853976001305603 --to YOUR_REALM_ID` to bring all the content from the sample to your current realm
+2. Publish the content in the Content Tab.

 ## Setting up the Project
 To set up an organization and realm to run this sample, follow the steps below.